Forever and Ever (Howard Hewett album)

 Forever and Ever is the second solo studio album by American singer-songwriter Howard Hewett.
 It was released in 1988 via Elektra Records.
 Recording sessions for this ten-track album took place at fourteen various recording studios in California.
 Production was primarily handled by Hewett, along with Monty Seward, Vincent Brantley, George Duke, Tom Keane, Jerry Knight and Aaron Zigman.

 The album peaked at number 110 on the us Billboard 200 album chart and at number 30 on the Top R&B/Hip-Hop Albums chart.
 It was supported by three hit singles: "Strange Relationship", "Once, Twice, Three Times" and "Forever and Ever".
-"Strange Relationship" and "Once, Twice, Three Times" made it to the Hot R&B/Hip-Hop Songs chart, reaching nunber 9 and number 15 respectively.
+"Strange Relationship" and "Once, Twice, Three Times" made it to the Hot R&B/Hip-Hop Songs chart, reaching number 9 and number 15 respectively.